oeh-tnf/JKU-Games-Page/03_turniere.md

 Compete for glory and fame (and a little goodie) in one of our tournaments.

-To participate, please send Roman a message on <a class="dotted" href="{{ site.discord_url }}">Discord</a> or tell us at the info point during the event.
+To participate, please send Roman a message on <a href="{{ site.discord_url }}">Discord</a> or tell us at the info point during the event.
 CS:GO and League of Legends require this message sent before the start of the JKU Games (04.11.
 16:00).
 If you already have a team for those two games, please mention so in your message.

 The games that will be played have been decided in a community vote.